sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 #### Sunday Morning — Le Touquet to Château de Rambures

 Aiming for a 7:30am start today.
-Weather isn't looking quite as good as yesterday.
-There's a 150km ride today, a but more than yesterday.
-Google say's it should be about 8h 🤣.
+Weather isn't looking quite as good as yesterday, sunny start converting to thunderstorms in the afternoon...

+There's a 150km to get through today, a bit more than yesterday.
+Google's saying it should be about 8h on the saddle 🤣.

 #### Sunday Afternoon — Château de Rambures to Beauvais